 Octopus carpaccio with pickled cucumber, potato salad and paprika was not on the menu.
 But, our tasting suggests that it very much should be – an excellent complement to the smoked salmon it had a meaty texture and a delicious fresh flavour.

-With our starters we were offered two Jordon white wines to taste.
+With our starters we were offered two Jordan white wines to taste.
 The 2014 Sauvignon Blanc was crisp and fresh but with a more intense flavour than many of its French cousins.
-I was suprised how well it worked with our meaty starters – the beef carpaccio and the biltong croquettes.
+I was surprised how well it worked with our meaty starters – the beef carpaccio and the biltong croquettes.
 But it was light enough to be a good pairing for the seafood options too.

 I’d asked for a recommendation for the main course – and was more than happy to indulge in the Jo’Burger with HT Chips and a little addition of some Monterey Jack cheese.
 While I try my best to pick lighter options (in the interest of my waistline), I am easily led astray.
 A simple endorsement and I’m there.
 No regrets, it was a superb burger served with crisp, HT chips.

 My companion ordered the 250g Sirloin which he said was spot on, cooked perfectly to order.
-Two home made sauces completed his order – a chimichurri and a truffle mustard.
+Two homemade sauces completed his order – a chimichurri and truffle mustard.

 A whole range of accompaniments included delicious and unusual sesame snow peas with caramelised onions and chilli, garlic roast mushrooms and Alex Salad – one of the best restaurant side salads I’ve tried.

-To drink, Jordon Cobblers Hill 2012, a classic blend of 43% Cabernet Sauvignon, 38 % Merlot , 12% Cabernet Franc and 7% Petit Verdot.
+To drink, Jordan Cobblers Hill 2012, a classic blend of 43% Cabernet Sauvignon, 38 % Merlot , 12% Cabernet Franc and 7% Petit Verdot.
 A peppery, red fruit wine that was an excellent pairing for both the steak and the burger and which I would happily have drunk more of had it not been lunchtime.
-Full in the mouth, this wine has all the complexity of an old world wine.
+Full in the mouth, this wine has all the complexity of an old-world wine.